AdeptCoder/Movies/README.md

 # Movies
-Movies iOS app using Swift 3
+Movies iOS app using Swift 3.

-The application uses The Movies DB API along with AFNetworking and MBProgressHUD Features
+The application uses The Movies DB API along with AFNetworking and MBProgressHUD.

+Features
 1. user can search a movie by name
 2. Detailed view of the movies can be viewed on tap of the cell